What Are Car Accident Victims’ Rights?

 Before the injured party reaches adulthood, a litigation friend must claim on their behalf.
 If successful, the money is paid into a legally protected account that the injured party can access when they turn 18.

 We hope you have found this guide on car accident victims’ rights useful and informative.
-To learn more about claiming if you’ve been the victim of an accident, contact us for free legal advice at a time that works for you.
+To learn more about claiming if you’ve been the victim of an accident, contact us for free advice at any time.

 Writer HL